petk/php-build-system/docs/cmake-code-style.md

 * Cache variables for PHP extensions:

   These variables follow a similar pattern to PHP level variables, but they are prefixed with `EXT_`.
-While it's a good practice to consider grouping these variables by the extension name for clarity, it's important to note that cmake-gui may not distinguish this subgrouping.
-Therefore, the decision to group them by extension name can be optional and context-dependent.

   ```cmake
   option(EXT_GD "<help_text>" [value])
   cmake_dependent_option(EXT_GD_AVIF "<help_text>" OFF "EXT_GD" OFF)
   ```

+  While it's a good practice to consider grouping these variables by the extension name for clarity (for example, `EXT_<extension>_`), it's important to note that GUI may not distinguish this subgrouping (`EXT_<extension_`).
+  Therefore, the decision to group them by extension name can be optional and context-dependent.

 * Cache variables for Zend: